Tourism For Conservation – Conservation for Tourism

 6. WHY NATURE TOURS ARE OUR USP

 Taking people close to nature, close to the local wild inhabitants of the region, taking them close to the love of nature, helping them soak in the Aura of un-touched environs – this is our USP.
 Why do we do it? because till you feel the love of nature, you won’t give the same love back to nature.
 Only when you feel enchanted by the Aura of the greens and the wild animals, then you will join our efforts towards Nature Conservation.
 It is as simple as telling you not to throw stones at monkeys in the city, who jump at you for food.
 Why?
 Because to give space to your home, their homes (trees were done away with).
 This is the reason that all our tours promote nature conservation – they help you empathize with the natural habitats and inhabitants of the region and thus save them.

 FUTURE PLAN: JOIN US, THE MORE THE BETTER

 Any individual or organization which desires to extend a supportive hand in this direction is warmly and duly invited.
-In fact, join us the more the better.
-After all our next generations deserve clean air, lush green forests, the song of the birds and gushing waterfalls.
+Join us the more the better.
+After all our next generations deserve clean air, lush green forests, the song of the birds, and gushing waterfalls.
 And if we don’t join hands today, perhaps it will be too late.
 So come one, come all!